Comprehensive $ab$ $initio$ investigation of the phase diagram of quasi-one-dimensional molecular solids: Abstract

 \section{Abstract}

-An {\it ab initio} investigation of the family of molecular compounds TM$_2${\it X} are conducted, where TM is either TMTSF or TMTTF and {\it X} takes centrosymmetric monovalent anions.
-By deriving the extended Hubbard-type Hamiltonians from first-principles band calculations and estimating not only the intermolecular transfer integrals but also the Coulomb parameters, we discuss their material dependence in the unified phase diagram.
-Furthermore, we apply the many-variable variational Monte Carlo method to accurately determine the symmetry-breaking phase transitions, and show the variation of the charge and spin orderings.
-We show that the material-dependent parameter can be taken as the correlation effect, represented by the on-site Coulomb interaction $U$, for the comprehensive understanding of the spin and charge ordering in this system.
+An {\it ab initio} investigation of the family of molecular compounds TM$_2${\it X} is conducted, where TM is either TMTSF or TMTTF and {\it X} takes centrosymmetric monovalent anions.
+By deriving the extended Hubbard-type Hamiltonians from first-principles band calculations and evaluating not only the intermolecular transfer integrals but also the Coulomb parameters, we discuss their material dependence in the unified phase diagram.
+Furthermore, we apply the many-variable variational Monte Carlo method to accurately determine the symmetry-breaking phase transitions, and show the development of the charge and spin orderings.
+We show that the material-dependent parameter can be taken as the correlation effect, represented by the value of the screened on-site Coulomb interaction $U$ relative to the intrachain transfer integrals, for the comprehensive understanding of the spin and charge ordering in this system.

 {\it Introduction---.}~Molecular solids serve as textbook materials to study many-body physics in condensed matter, despite their complex crystal structures with many atoms in the unit cell, owing to the success in modeling the low-energy electronic properties based on the frontier molecular orbitals~\cite{Ishiguro_book,Lebed_book}.
 A general challenge is to understand multiple symmetry-broken phases observed in different systems in a systematic way, where the charge, spin, and lattice degrees of freedom are coupled to each other, based on the effective Hamiltonians and identifying the factors governing them~\cite{Seo_ChemRev}.